-Family Diversity Reading Resource an annotated bibliography of over 100 children’s books which aim to address the difficult and sometimes complex issues of 21st century family life.
+Family Diversity Reading Resource an annotated bibliography of over 100 children’s picture books which aim to address the difficult and sometimes complex issues of 21st century family life.
 Its aim is to allow all children the chance to see their particular family backgrounds represented fairly e.g. children from two-parent, single-parent, adoptive, carer, traveller, extended and separated families from a range of ethnic and cultural backgrounds.
 It also includes children who have three or more parents/carers.

 The Disability Reading Resource an annotated bibliography of over 50 children’s picture books across the primary phase of education which include ‘disability’ as part of everyday life.